Dr Alexandra Campbell

 • Energy Humanities and Marine Justice

 Dr Campbell's research interests greatly inform her teaching in which she strives to pursue forms of antiracist pedagogy and radical inclusivity in the classroom space.
 In 2021 she was awarded 'Best Practice in Inclusive Education' by the University of Glasgows Student Representative Council.
-In 2022-4 she will be leading a Learning and Development bid with colleagues in the SCS on 'Decolonising the School of Critical Studies'.
+In 2022-4 she will was PI on a Learning and Teaching Development bid with colleagues in the SCS titled 'Decolonising the School of Critical Studies'.

 Publications